-All PPCC campuses, staff, students and faculty, are served by the Connect -Ed emergency mass notification system.
-Persons are invited to sign up, at no cost, through the college web site at www.ppcc.edu/alert.
-The Mass Emergency Notification system allows the college to send emergency messages to its entire community via e-mail, text (SMS), and / or voice mail to users' cell and / home phones.
+All PPCC campuses, staff, students and faculty, are served by the Blackboard Connect emergency mass notification system.
+Persons are invited to sign up, at no cost, through the college web site at www.ppcc.edu/public-safety/notification.
+The Mass Emergency Notification system allows the college to send emergency messages to its entire community via e-mail, text (SMS), and/or voice mail to users' cell and home phones.
 Users, however, must subscribe and "opt in" to the service.
 Standard text messaging costs may apply.
-Connect Ed messages are broadcast at the direction of any member of the Policy Group or Director of Public Safety or any of their respective representatives.
-Connect - Ed messages are published and distributed by the ITSS Director or his representative.
+Blackboard Connect messages are broadcast at the direction of any member of the Policy Group or Director of Campus Police or any of their respective representatives.
+Blackboard Connect messages are published and distributed by the Chief Technology Officer or his representative.